TiagaumMota/MMPrognosisCCRCC/README.md

 # MMPrognosisCCRCC
-Multimodal approach for renal cancer prognosis with missing data
+Multimodal approach for renal cancer prognosis with missing data.

+The new CCRCC dataset developed and the Deep Learning pipeline will be updated soon.